interface360/xh-demystify-mulesoft-mcp/README.md

 - Let's restart the Claude App and make sure the Mule App is running (ie: Localhost or CloudHub).
 ----
 # Now what?
 Test MuleSoft MCP Server and MCP Client?
-- Lets test the MuleSoft MCP Server and MCP Client (ie: Cursor, Claude) by testing the scenario listed at the beginning of this exercise:
+- Lets test the MuleSoft MCP Server and MCP Client (ie: Claude) by testing the scenario listed at the beginning of this exercise:
 ### Scenario 1:
-- Ask Claude or Cursor the following:
+- Ask Claude with the following:
   - `Check how many APIs are in my Design Center.`
 ### Scenario 2:
-- Ask Claude or Cursor to verify if there's an existing API Governance:
+- Ask Claude to verify if there's an existing API Governance:
   - `Do I have Governance Profile created?`
 ### Scenario 3:
-- Ask Claude or Cursor to check if are there any API that use the API Governance Profile
+- Ask Claude to check if are there any API that use the API Governance Profile
   - `List the APIs attached to that profile.`
 # There you go!
 ### Expand what you have learned and share.
 Sharing of knowledge is power!